MayurPatil2711/ES-408-Mechatronics-/Project Proposal/Problem Statement.md

 **Problem Statement:**

-The project focuses on creating a remote-controlled firefighting robot designed to improve safety and efficiency in dangerous environments.
-By remotely navigating the robot equipped with fire suppression tools and sensors, human exposure to life-threatening conditions is minimized, allowing for safer, faster, and more effective fire mitigation in extreme hazard zones.
+The project aims to develop a firefighting robot designed to minimize the risk to firefighters by remotely assisting in rescue operations.
+Equipped with advanced navigation systems, the robot will enhance safety and efficiency, reducing the need for firefighters to enter life-threatening situations while rescuing trapped individuals.